openpolitics/manifesto/elections.md

 #**Limited Term in Ofiice**#

-All elected representatives will serve no more than two terms and may not stand for reelection for ten years after the dissolution if the last parliament they serve in.
+All elected representatives will serve no more than two terms and may not stand for re-election for ten years after the dissolution of the last parliament they serve in.

 ## Campaigning